hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 void withGenesisRoster(@NonNull final Roster genesisRoster);
 ```

-The logic to determine whether to invoke this method could be determined by a config flag, or some other mechanism
+The logic to determine whether to invoke this method could be determined by some mechanism
-Services deem appropriate.
+Services deems appropriate.

 #### New Transplant Procedure